daemonraco/toobasic/docs/controllerexports.md

 ```

 ## Controller insertion
-There's an exported function called `$ctrl->insert()` that allows to call another
+There's an exported function called `$ctrl->insert()` that allows you to call
-controller, execute it, render it's view and then insert its result somewhere in a
+another controller, execute it, render its view and then insert its result
-template.
+somewhere in a template.
 This mechanism allows you to extract some functionality you'll be repeating and
 place it inside a controller along with its template, later on you can call such
 controller from anywhere in your templates and expect it to be inserted.